demandchain/galaxy-test_support/README.md

 Most issues will probably be able to be resolved analyzing the HTML dumped using the automatic hooks.
 Use the test_finder function only if it is really needed.

+#### Element diagnosis

+Sometimes you aren't having a problem with the finder, yet something isn't working.
+At times like that, it may be nice to be able to see information about an element on the page.
+To do this, you can output the finder analysis
+directly:

+    finder_info = Galaxy::TestSupport::CapybaraDiagnostics::FindAction.new(parent_object, :find, "#options")
+    finder_info.generate_diagnostics_report "A label for the report"
+    found_object = finder_info.run

+### Logs

+The system will try to automatically capture the last 500 lines of the log file when an exception occurs.
+You can configure the log capture process as follows:

+To turn off the automatic grabbing of logs (default is true):

+    Galaxy::TestSupport::Configuration.grab_logs = false

+To adjust the number of lines fetched (default is 500 lines):

+    Galaxy::TestSupport::Configuration.default_num_lines = 500

+To add other log files:

+    Galaxy::TestSupport::Configuration.add_log_file("..\other_project\logs\development.log", num_lines: 500)

+The first parameter is the relative path of the log file from the project root.
+You may also specify the following options:

+* num_lines - defaults to default_num_lines

 ## Development